Reliability happens at the point of DECISION

 - List the cons of FTA to help identify when fault trees can NOT support a specific decision

 You should have a pen and note-taking paper.
-You do not need any textbooks to undertake this course, but if you are interested in learning more about reliability engineering, than we recommend Reliability Engineering and Management.
+You do not need any textbooks to undertake this course, but if you are interested in learning more about reliability engineering, then we recommend Reliability Engineering and Management.

 You will also need access to Microsoft PowerPoint for a class exercise.
 You will be required to overlay certain statistical plots as part of a class exercise.